bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### LTRIM
 -   `LTRIM(str)`

-    returns the input string, will remove all spaces from the left of the string
+    Returns the input string, will remove all spaces from the left of the string.

 #### RTRIM
 -   `RTRIM(str)`

-    returns the input string, will remove all spaces from the right of the string
+    Returns the input string, will remove all spaces from the right of the string.

+#### RTRIMMED_LENGTH
+-   `RTRIMMED_LENGTH(str)`

+    Equivalent to `LENGTH(RTRIM(STR))`.

 #### TRIM
 -   `TRIM(str)`

-    returns the input string, will remove all spaces from the left and right of the string
+    Returns the input string, will remove all spaces from the left and right of the string.

 #### SUBSTRING_INDEX
 -   `SUBSTRING_INDEX(str, delimiter_str, n)`